maratai/craftery/nonfiction/social_sciences.md

 # Economics and Finance
 - Ron Chernow. *The House of Morgan: An American Banking Dynasty and the Rise of Modern Finance*.
 Thanks to Karanguni.
+- Michael Lewis. *The Big Short: Inside the Doomsday Machine*.
+Thanks to Seth Dickinson.
 - Eduardo Porter. *The Price of Everythign: Finding Method in the Madness of What Things Cost*.

 # Japan